-☐ What's the difference between iBGP and OSPF since they both work in AS?
+What's the difference between iBGP and OSPF since they work in AS?

 If BGP is between peers of an AS, it is called iBGP.
-The two peers may be separated by other ASs.
+Other Ass may separate the two peers.

-☐ If the path is handled by OSPF, what is the purpose of iBGP?
+☐ If OSPF handles the path, what is the purpose of iBGP?